dwightjack/wok-pkgs/docs/packages/core/api/utils.md

 ## getEnvTarget(env)

-Returns a target host object based on the `--target` CLI flag and the `hosts` object set in the config.
+Returns a remote target object based on the `--target` CLI flag and the `targets` object set in the config.

 Returns `false` if a target is not found.